zackbach/zackbach-site/content/posts/tail-calling-convention/index.md

 ## Conclusion

-The content of this note stems primarily from a discussion with Ben Lerner about the implementation of his Diamondback compiler:
+The content of this note stems primarily from a discussion with Ben Lerner about the implementation of the Diamondback compiler:

 {{< figure src="board.jpeg">}}